aio-libs/aiohttp/docs/testing.rst

     class MyAppTestCase(AioHTTPTestCase):

         async def get_application(self):
-            """Override the get_app method to return your application.
             """
-            # it's important to use the loop passed here.
+            Override the get_app method to return your application.
+            """
             return web.Application()

         # the unittest_run_loop decorator can be used in tandem with